OntimizeWeb/docs/_ontimize_web_ngx_filemanager/general/00-doc-overview.md

 ![Filemanager]({{ "/images/filemanager/filemanager_default.png" | absolute_url }}){: .comp-example-img width='60%' }

-We provide two different types of file manager engines on Ontimize: the DMS file manager that uses a database to store de files and de SDMS file manager wich is based con Amazon S3 cloud.
+We provide two different types of file manager engines on Ontimize: the **DMS** file manager that uses a database to store de files and de **SDMS** file manager (since `ontimize-web-ngx-filemanager 8.6.0` and `ontimize-boot 3.12.0`) wich is based con Amazon S3 cloud.

 ## Upload